 Don’t beat yourself up too badly if you have a repossession on your credit report.
 You are not alone.
-After the economic downturn in 2008, car repossessions skyrocketed.
 Having a repo does make your credit score plummet, which makes it difficult for you to get future loans.
 If you do nothing, the repossession will come off your credit report in seven years.
 If you don’t want to wait that long, you can take some steps to try to get the repossession removed.

 Know the Law

 Some states have particular laws on the ways repossession can occur.
 Research the laws of your state.
 If the repossession was not conducted according to the letter of the law, you might have a case to have it overturned.
 For example, some states require that your creditor send you a written notice called a "Right to Cure Notice" telling you what you owe.
 If the creditor does not send this out or if the creditor sends it out too early, the creditor has not complied with the law.
 Other states have a “breach of peace” law that does not allow a repossession to take place that involves yelling, swearing or taking the car while you are protesting.
 If the creditor violates a state law, you can then dispute the repossession with the credit reporting agencies.